-The first thing you have to ask yourself is “What are we hoping to accomplish with this?”
+The first thing you have to ask yourself is “What are we hoping to accomplish with this client event?”
 That answer becomes your base for everything else.
 If the rest of your event doesn’t point to the answer to that question, don’t do it.
 For example, here at Vaco we just put on Geektoberfest, an Oktoberfest-themed networking event for our tech clients that illustrates how appreciative we are to work with them.
 For events like these, the goal is to host an event that’s fun for the client and allows them to get to know our team better.

 Once you know your goal, you have to pick a theme.
 Picking a theme always makes events more special because it differentiates them from other events that may have otherwise been super similar.
 Plus, it helps the event to kind of plan itself.
 Once you choose a theme, it’s much easier to pick out decor, food, suggested attire, design for invites and rolling screens, etc. Your theme doesn’t have to be as dramatic as Oktoberfest, though.
 It could be as simple as music or growth or autumn.